Sharkofwitch/portfolio/README.md

 This project uses NextAuth.js for authentication.
 You can modify the authentication providers in `src/app/api/auth/[...nextauth]/route.ts`.

+## Nextcloud Integration and Image System

+This project integrates with Nextcloud for storing and managing photos.
+The system includes:

+1. **API Route**: Photos are served through the `/api/photos/[filename]` route
+2. **Universal Loading**: The system implements a multi-strategy approach to find images:

+   - Tries the local public directory first
+   - Checks database records for path information
+   - Generates and tries multiple path variations based on patterns
+   - Falls back to placeholder images when needed

+3. **Database Consistency**: All database records use standardized paths in the format `/api/photos/[filename]`

+To configure your Nextcloud connection:

+1. Update your environment variables with Nextcloud credentials
+2. Run initial synchronization: `node scripts/sync-db-with-nextcloud.js`

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.